 callback is automatically sent.
 When this callback is sent then the specified user's stats will be unavailable until ISteamUserStats::RequestUserStats

 is called again.

-Steam keeps a local cache of the stats and achievement data so that the APIs can be use as normal in offline mode.
+Steam keeps a local cache of the stats and achievement data so that the APIs can be used as normal in offline mode.
 Any stats unable to be committed are saved for the next time the user is online.
 In the event that there have been modifications on more than one machine, Steam will automatically merge achievements and choose the set of stats that has had more progress.
 Because Steam keeps a local cache of stats data it is not necessary for the game to also keep a local cache of the data on disk.
-Such caches often come in conflict and when they do it looks to a users as if their progress has been reverted, which is a frustrating experience.
+Such caches often come in conflict, and when they do it looks to users as if their progress has been reverted, which is a frustrating experience.

 Game Server Stats